Open Menu

 Web codecs with GStreamer and WebAssembly (WASM)

-In recent years, Fluendo has advanced the integration of GStreamer with WebAssembly (WASM).
+In recent years, Fluendo has advanced web assembly multimedia by integrating GStreamer with WebAssembly (WASM).
 This project aims to:

-• Allow third-party codecs through a seamless WebCodecs API.
+• Support third-party codecs through a seamless WebCodecs API.

 • Introduce cutting-edge codecs like VVC and LC-EVC to the web.

-• Simplify web integration for third-party companies to bring their products to the web effortlessly.
+• Simplify web integration for third-party companies to bring their products online effortlessly.

-Visit gst.wasm in GitHub to follow the project.
+Visit gst.wasm on GitHub to follow the project.

 overview_02